NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

 * Now properly displaying the installed version of a package in the user interface - [1061](https://github.com/NuGet/Home/issues/1061)

-A complete list of issues address for the Visual Studio extension can be found in the NuGet GitHub [3.2 milestone](https://github.com/nuget/home/issues?q=is%3Aissue+is%3Aclosed+-label%3AClosedAs%3ADuplicate+milestone%3A3.2)
+A complete list of issues addressed for the Visual Studio extension can be found in the NuGet GitHub [3.2 milestone](https://github.com/nuget/home/issues?q=is%3Aissue+is%3Aclosed+-label%3AClosedAs%3ADuplicate+milestone%3A3.2)

+## Known Issues

+We continue to track issues on our GitHub issues list which can be found at: [http://github.com/nuget/home/issues](http://github.com/nuget/home/issues)